Entries Tagged 'hardwood' ↓

 Kitchen remodeling in a down economy – part 2.

-In the next part of the series, I show you four more ideas to refresh your kitchen on a budget.
+In the next part of the series, I show you four more ideas for kitchen remodeling on a budget.

 Replace the kitchen floor

 Besides the countertop and the cabinets, the floor is the third element which determines the look of your kitchen.
 You need to be careful on floor choice though – kitchen floors need to be durable to resist to the tear and wear you will subject it to.
-If you don’t have a ton of money to spend, you can choose stone (again, local sourcing will help you), tiles or vinyl.
+If you don’t have a ton of money to spend, you can choose stone (again, local sourcing will help you), tiles or vinyl, for which you can use ondek vinyl worx for your waterproof vinyl decking.
 If you like wood better, get laminate or engineered hardwood floor.
-Probably hardwood is better, as laminate does not really like water that much.
+Probably hardwood is better or you might even like carpet flooring, as laminate does not really like water that much, after this keeping the carpet clean is also essential, unfortunately, simply vacuuming your carpet yourself barely removes deeply embedded dirt and debris, so getting professional help for this is a great option.

 Continue reading →